 & Jingle Sticks

 The origin of the tambourine is ambiguous but it was used in ancient Egypt, the Near East, Greece, and other places.
 It is a frame drum where the shell is too narrow to resonate, may have a stretched skin on one or both sides, or neither, with metal jingling disks (called jingles or zills).
-Called a timbrel or tabret, Crusaders brought the instment to Europe in the 13th century.
+Called a timbrel or tabret, Crusaders brought the instrument to Europe in the 13th century.
 The frame doesn't have to round, a different common shape looks like a partially full moon (Moonbourine).
 We have tamborines in various sizes with or without skins.
 In our cowboy band, Irma's sister had one that came with batteries and colored LEDs which would light up in rhythm with how it was played.

 The flat, wood-handled instruments pictured at bottom right are Jingle Sticks (or Tambourine Sticks, Tambo-sticks, etc.).
 They produce a similar sound because they also have jingles.
 They can also be made using round jingle bells rather than disk jingles, sometimes called a Jingle Bell Stick.